 If you want us to help, please submit a ticket to MasterCook Support and send us your Living Cookbook file (*.fdx or *.fdxz or *.lcb) as an attachment.
 We will convert it for you and send it right back.
-If it's too large to attach (larger than 7 MB), please upload it to somewhere online such as dropbox.com or Google Drive or One Drive, etc. and send us a download link.
+If it's too large to attach (larger than 7 MB), please upload it to somewhere online such as dropbox.com or Google Drive or One Drive, etc. and share a download link with us.

 Or, you can use CB2CB to convert your file yourself.
 See USING CB2CB below.